History of Massage

 The powerful impact of massage is not new.
 Heidi Johnson, massage therapist and owner and operator of Thrive Massage and Bodywork, LLC, has been practicing for 20 years, building on the evolution of ancient knowledge and modern medical massage research.
 And massage is not new to Ann Arbor.
-Many of you know of her work from Heidi Johnson Massage in downtown Ann Arbor, where she has helped reduce pain and speed recovery from physical work, exercise, injury and medical procedures for 14 years.
+Many of you know of her work from Heidi Johnson Massage in downtown Ann Arbor, where she has helped reduce pain and speed recovery from physical work, exercise, injury and medical procedures for over 20 years.

 In 460 BC, Hippocrates wrote, “The physician must be experienced in many things, but assuredly in rubbing”.
 When the words were written, the practice of professional massage therapy had already been around a long time.
 A hieroglyphic dating from 2330 BC in The Tomb of Akmanthor reveals two men receiving bodywork on their feet and hands.
 This ancient Egyptian site is also known as “The Tomb of the Physician” and the word “massage” may be traced to the Arabic “massa.”